kmshin1397/ETSimulations/docs/I3Processor.rst

         Enable this to let the I3 Processor know that you are processing real data and to use the other parameters below rather than assuming the directory/file naming patterns used by IMOD Processor.

     * **tlt\_angle** : float
-        The tilt angle for the maps to record in the generated .tlt files for missing-wedge compensation
+        (Required only if **source\_type** is "imod") The tilt axis angle for the maps to record in the generated .tlt files for missing-wedge compensation.
+For EMAN2 source, the tilt axis angle will be taken from the tomogram info files (as the average across all tilt images) at the same time per-tilt angles are extracted from them for the .tlt file.

     * **source\_type** : string
         The source software from which to import into an I3 project.
 This should be "imod" or "eman2".